-- Make sure that you can answer “yes” to all of the eligibility requirements below before applying.
+- Make sure that you can answer “yes” to all of the eligibility requirements before applying.

-- Start your application here.
+- Start the application.
 Tell us about yourself, your team, your store, your city, and the community partner you are recommending.
 You will need to create a login and password to access the application.
 You can save your application and come back to it before completing.

 Process & Timeline

+September 15: Community First Grant Program application due from Community Partners.
 This application will include questions regarding the community partner’s mission, programs, leadership, impact, community engagement, sustainability, and finances.
-Before you select a community partner, please see examples of qualified community partners by clicking here.

-Community partners will be notified if they qualify for a grant.
+November 1: Notification sent to Community Partner applicants.
+Community partners will be notified of their application status.
 Team Member applicants will receive notification if their community partners have been approved.

 Please ensure you are able to answer “yes” to all of the following requirements to be eligible.
-If you do not meet all of the requirements but feel there are special circumstances that you would like us to consider, please email us at email@example.com.
+If you do not meet all of the requirements but feel there are special circumstances that you would like us to consider, please email: firstname.lastname@example.org.

 - Are you a Whole Foods Market Team Member in good standing?

-- Do you have support from your STL, and can your STL send an STL Support Form to email@example.com by Thursday, June 15th?
+- Do you have support from your Team Leader, and can your TL send a TL Support Form to email@example.com by Thursday, June 15th?

-- If your application is selected, is your community partner able to complete an online Fresh, Healthy Food Access Grant Application by August 15?
+- If your application is selected, is your community partner willing to complete an online Community First Grant Program Application by September 15th?

-This simple application will include questions about the community partner’s mission, programs, leadership, impact, community engagement, sustainability, non-profit status and finances.
+- This application will include questions about the community partner’s mission, programs, leadership, impact, community engagement, sustainability, non-profit status and finances.